 There is no clear evidence for the best time to start/restart a DOAC after a head injury.
-There is the potential for all participants in the study to benefit from taking part, because regardless of which group you are allocated to, all participants will be taking a DOAC by 4 weeks.
-Although there may be no direct benefit to you by taking part, we hope that the results from the study will help doctors and patients like you in the future when making decisions about treatment.
+There is the potential for all participants in the study to benefit from taking part, because regardless of which group your friend/relative is allocated to, all participants will be taking a DOAC by 4 weeks.
+Although there may be no direct benefit to your friend/relative by taking part, we hope that the results from the study will help doctors and patients like your friend/relative in the future when making decisions about treatment.

-Both time-points for starting/restarting the DOAC have been shown to improve symptoms, but we do not know which time is best.
-In normal clinical care patients will start/restart a DOAC between 1 and 4 weeks after head injury, so this study will not put you at any additional risk.
+Both time-points for starting/restarting the DOAC have been shown to improve symptoms but we do not know which time is best.
+In normal clinical care patients will start/restart a DOAC between 1 and 4 weeks after head injury, so this study will not put your friend/relative at any additional risk.

-There are four types of DOACs that are usually prescribed, you will be prescribed one that patients would usually get in your hospital.
-With all anticoagulants it is important to look out for signs of bleeding when taking them, please contact your Doctor at your Hospital or your General Practitioner (GP) if you notice any signs of bleeding.
-There are certain medications that should not be taken with a DOAC, your doctor or nurse will discuss this with you.
+There are four types of DOACs that are usually prescribed, your friend/relative will be prescribed one that patients would usually get in their hospital.
+With all anticoagulants it is important to look out for signs of bleeding when taking them, your friend/relative should contact their Doctor at their Hospital or their General Practitioner (GP) if they notice any signs of bleeding.
+There are certain medications that should not be taken with a DOAC, your friend/relative's doctor or nurse will discuss this with them.
 Each type comes with adverse reactions (side effects) as with any medication and these are listed below: